Abhinav-Manoj-V/PRODIGY_AD_03/README.md

 📄 License

-This project is open dource and free to use.
+This project is open source and free to use.